Ikerne/IronhackFinal/README.md

 ## About the Project

+TaskIt was created as the final project of the Ironhack frontend bootcamp.
+The goal was to create a task web aplication using Vue 3 applying HTML, CSS and JS learnt in the bootcamp.
+I based the desing on post-it's because I use them in every day life to manage tasks.
+In addition to the guidelines I added an extra functionality to the app.
+Creating a dropdown menu which allows users to set a task state.
+Based on agile, users can select: "Backlog", "To do" or "Doing".
+The task state conditions the taskIt's color to pink, orange or yellow.

 Here are the guidelines for the final Vue.js project:

-- [x] Creation of account: users will be able to register in the application through a Sign Up process, log in with Log In and log out with Log Out.
+- [x] Creation of account: users will be able to register in the application through a Sign Up process, Log In and Log Out.
 - [x] Task management: users will be able to create, edit, mark/unmark as completed and delete tasks.
 - [x] Data storage: the application will be connected to Supabase and all the information of the tasks and users will be saved on that platform.
 - [x] State management: Pinia stores will be used to connect with the backend and control the state of the application.